chtenb/neo-ansi/README.md

 You can install it by copying it manually to the bat themes folder, or by cloning this repository and running `install4bat.py`.
 Then you can optionally configure `terminal-ansi16` as the default theme by putting `--theme="terminal-ansi16"` in the bat config file.

-If the 16 base colors of your terminal are then setup to match the 16 colors of the Ansi 16 color theme in your editor, the syntax highlighting in your terminal git diffs will look the same as in your text editor.
+If the 16 base colors of your terminal are then setup to match the 16 colors of the Ansi16 color theme in your editor, the syntax highlighting in your terminal git diffs will look the same as in your text editor.
 Note that the themes provided in the [VSCode Ansi 16](https://github.com/chtenb/vscode-ansi16) will automatically set the terminal color palette for you in the integrated terminal emulator.

 ### Potential shortcomings